shnz99/flutter-library-app/README.md

 - Export and import library
 - Works offline

+## Current Build Version
+The current build version for Android is 1.0.0+1.

 ## Development Environment Setup

 To set up the development environment for this project, follow these steps: